Skip to content

 Not all packages are suitable for global installation.
 Build tools like Tailwind CSS should remain project-local to ensure version consistency across team members and CI/CD environments.

-Move all NPM dependencies to the Magento project root, enabling centralized management of build tooling for multiple themes.
-This mirrors the Luma/Frontools workflow where a single package.json at the project root contains build scripts for all themes.
+Move all NPM dependencies to the Magento project root, enabling centralized management of Tailwind CSS build tooling for multiple themes.
+This mirrors the Luma/Frontools workflow where a single package.json at the project root contains build scripts for all themes, eliminating duplicate node_modules directories and ensuring consistent dependency versions.

-Instead of centralizing dependencies, you can create bash or PHP scripts that execute npm run build within each theme directory.
+Instead of centralizing dependencies at the project root, you can create bash or PHP wrapper scripts that execute npm run build within each theme's web/tailwind/ directory.
 This approach keeps dependencies isolated per-theme while providing a single entry point for builds.
+Use this alternative if you need a different Tailwind CSS version per theme.

 Step 1: Copy Build Configuration to Project Root

-Copy the following files from any Hyvä theme's web/tailwind/ directory to your Magento project root:
+Copy the following build configuration files from any Hyvä theme's web/tailwind/ directory to your Magento project root.
+These files define NPM dependencies and BrowserSync settings:

 • package.json — NPM dependencies and scripts